lc4eu/AuthoringInterface-Backend/README.md

 10. Enable the virtual environment using the following command -

-    - For ubuntu - source env/bin/activate
+    - For ubuntu - "source env/bin/activate"
-    - For windows - env/bin/activate
+    - For windows - "env/bin/activate"

 11. Run the following commands in the terminal to install dependencies